Bernheim Forest Giants from Trash to Giant Trolls…

 Outside the arboretum, there’s plenty of fun and activities to explore…

 From Go-Karts to Miniature Golf to Bumper Boats, Batting Cages and a huge arcade…there is something for everyone in Kart Kountry Family Entertainment Center. www.gokartkountry.com

 Grab your swimsuit and get set for a relaxing float down the Salt River with Awesome Lazy River.
 Tube rentals available onsite www.awesomefleamarket.com/lazy-river

 If tubing is not your thing…look for awesome deals and fun shopping at Awesome Flea Market.
 You’ll find T-shirts, sunglasses, home décor, fishing gear, a farmer’s market and so much more.

-For a fun weekend or a romantic getaway, be sure to visit our famous Jim Beam American Outpost and other bourbon distilleries and wineries along the Wine and Whiskey Trail.
+For a fun weekend or a romantic getaway, be sure to visit our famous James B. Beam American Outpost and other bourbon distilleries, wineries, and breweries along the Wine, Whiskey & Ale Trail.

 Whether you are just passing through or planning to stay for a few days there are plenty of Bullitt County hotels and places to stay with reasonably low rates (travelbullitt.org/lodging)…easy to bring your whole family and enjoy a relaxing getaway.

 Shepherdsville and Bullitt County are an easy drive away: 2 hours from Nashville, 1-2 hours from Indianapolis and Cincinnati and a very close 20 minute drive down I65 from Louisville.